 At home, I’d strenuously relieve each encounter writing out the elusiveness of my inadequacies.
-I’ve tried to put into words the very verses of emotions aroused by the numbers of nights and yes, even days of dreaming that encounter, which until now is still fresh in my mind.
+I’ve tried to put into words the very verses of emotions aroused by the number of nights and yes, even days of dreaming that encounter, which until now is still fresh in my mind.

 I don’t know what to do, and how to release this bottle-up longing of getting to know her.
-I don’t have any idea to start the move yet, because of the torment that is now torturing me, I needed to resort to have that so old-fashioned way of getting to know the girl — love letter.
+I don’t have any idea to start the move yet, because of the torment that is now torturing me, I needed to resort to having that so old-fashioned way of getting to know the girl — a love letter.

-When I left home for a vacation, we wrote and call, and her letters and rings were the highlight of those remarkable seemingly endless moments.
+When I left home for a vacation, we wrote and call, and her letters and rings were the highlights of those remarkable seemingly endless moments.
 I never get the chance to tell her what I really am for her.
 It was then two years when finished my course and she went on to college.
 I’ve stayed for years in Manila while she decided to take her course in Iloilo.
-We rarely see each other, but I tried my best to have a contact with her, and occasionally we exchange letters and sometimes through text.
+We rarely see each other, but I tried my best to have contact with her, and occasionally we exchange letters and sometimes through text.
 She sends me a snapshot of herself in a bikini which drove me to the wildest of fantasies.

 Years passed, I went home for a vacation back to my place.
-Once, I decided to drive for a shopping when we bumped with each other in the mall.
+Once, I decided to drive shopping when we bumped with each other in the mall.
 I was overjoyed in seeing her, not noticing that she has a companion.
 She is still the same, the most beautiful angel I have ever seen.
-My lost in thought was broken when she spoke, “James, I want you to meet Rick.
+My loss in thought was broken when she spoke, “James, I want you to meet Rick.
 He is my boyfriend, and we’re engaged.
 How are you?”

 I was shocked.
 Time stopped and all the voices fade.
 I was struck with an almost unbearable feeling, pain holding my breath and I hardly replied to her smile with great vivacity.
-I just nod and said “Congratulations!”.
+I just nod, and said “Congratulations!”
 I never noticed how long it was when the gloomy clouds covered my skies.
 All I know it was the time when I want to end my miserable life.
 My mind and heart wrested against each other, emotions dominate my days and my head emptied.